 ERROR

-There were people who were running in the street.
+Running people were in the street.

 Running marathons require strength and endurance.

-Running marathons requiresstrength and endurance.
+Running marathons requires strength and endurance.

-Grammar Notes
+Grammar Notes (Advanced)

-Traditional and Linguistic Description
+Traditional and Linguistic Descriptions

 TRADITIONAL DESCRIPTION